 - 📱 The device they’ve been using to browse your website;

 - ⏱️ The time they spend on your website on average;

 But marketers will have to be creative when it comes to collecting declarative data.
 As consumers have changed their behaviours regarding whom they’re willing to give their personal data to, so brands are going to have to prove that they are trustworthy.

 Ways to motivate an audience to share their personal data:

 - 🔄 Make it a value exchange, give your audience something in return for them sharing their data.

 - 🥳 Include interactive content in your marketing strategy.
 Engaging with and collecting data from your audience work hand-in-hand when you include interactive marketing formats in your strategy.
 Most consumers are more likely to share their data in exchange for a prize or an entertaining format.
-It’s then up to the brand to add a newsletter opt-in to their campaigns to be able to follow-up and send them personalised emails afterwards.
+It’s then up to the brand to add a newsletter opt-in to their campaigns to follow-up and send them personalised emails.

-💅🏻Worldwide leading cosmetics brand L’Oréal have been using Qualifio for the past few years and have established a global data collection strategy that focuses on making sure that all of their brands are aligned and collecting data in the same way.
+💅🏻Worldwide leading cosmetics brand L’Oréal have been using Qualifio for the past few years.
+They have established a global data collection strategy that focuses on making sure that all of their brands are aligned and collecting data in the same way.

 Curious to find out more about this data collection strategy that’s worth it?
 It’s right this way!

 Sport industry success story collecting first-party data